cmugpi/cmugpi.github.io/staff/index.md

 </div>

 # Office Hours
+{:.ui.dividing.header.no_toc}

-Up-to-date information on office hour times and locations may be found on [Google Calendar][ohtimes].
+Up-to-date information on office hour times and locations may be found on [Google Calendar][ohtimes] or the embedded google calendar on the homepage.

 # Attribution